Ir al contenido principal

 Pati Potro

-Pati, specifically a Shital Pati, is a fancy decorative mat that is used to sit on.
-This was used to gather around to decide the marriage date.
+Pati, specifically a Shital Pati, is a fancy decorative mat used to sit on.
+It was also used to gather around to decide the marriage date.
 Both families assemble at the bride's home and fix the date.
-The groom's family then gifts the bride with auspicious items like sweets, fish, betel leaves, and betel nuts (Paan-supari).
+The groom's family then gifts the bride with auspicious items like sweets, fish, betel leaves, and nuts (Paan-supari).

 Fun fact: In older times, the family elders used to write the date, time, and name of the couple, as well as the details of Adan Prodan (dowry/gifts) using sindoor and Haldi using a coin, and sign it along with the names of witnesses.
 This was considered a respected agreement in Bengali weddings.